liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/intellij/03-installing-a-server-in-intellij-idea.markdown

 1. Right-click your Liferay Workspace and select *Liferay* &rarr; *InitBundle*.

-    This downloads the @product@ bundle specified in your workspace's `gradle.properties` file.
+    This downloads the @sharepoint@ bundle specified in your workspace's `gradle.properties` file.
 You can change the default bundle by updating the `liferay.workspace.bundle.url` property.
 For example, this is required to update the default bundle version and/or type (e.g., Wildfly).
 The